 By international standards, the UK is a safe country, with low levels of violence and street crime.
-In a recent survey (Creating confidence - International student safety survey 2014) by the British Council, only a very small proportion of students had ever experienced a crime and the overwhelming majority felt that the UK is a very safe place to be.
+In a recent survey (Creating confidence - International student safety survey 2016) by the British Council, only a very small proportion of students had ever experienced a crime and the overwhelming majority felt that the UK is a very safe place to be.

-In a recent British Council Student Insight Survey (2012) the UK was recognised as having a very multicultural society, with this factor being seen as contributing the most to the country's overall safety.
+In a British Council Student Insight Survey (2012) the UK was recognised as having a very multicultural society, with this factor being seen as contributing the most to the country's overall safety.
 Following this was the awareness that, for most part, people in the UK do not carry guns and that the country has good medical care, closely following this were the low crime rate and shared language, and finally a high police presence.

 Despite this, it is important to be aware of measures you can take to keep yourself safe.
 The suggestions in this guide can help you adopt sensible strategies intended to minimise the possibility of you becoming a victim.
-This booklet will help you to anticipate and recognise risks and to take action to remove or avoid them.